 The next points all assume you will be using a detailed unit price bid form during your tendering and bidding process.

-2. Units or quantities have been changed on the bid form.
+2. Bidders Change Units or quantities on the bid form.

 As the bid calling authority you have gone through the trouble of doing all the quantity take offs and creating an itemized bid form.
-However, when you open the bids, you are surprised that some contractors have changed some quantities or units.
+However, when you open the bids, to your surprise, some contractors have changed some quantities or units.
 Arghhh!

 It’s quite common for bidders to edit the schedule of prices to make the bidding process as convenient for them as possible.
 They may be used to pricing work in a specific way, say tons of asphalt instead of square meters, and I’m sure they have their reasons (valid or not).
 But, now it’s your problem to figure out why they did it that way and convert it back to your units.